grayside/adamross.dev/content/post/2024/dependency-updates-more-than-review/index.md

 Just because a library works doesn't mean it is used effectively.

 When a dependency has significant changes over time, it likely gains new methods, recommended usage patterns, and planned deprecations on old ways of working.
-Upgrading the version of a dependency incurs *technical debt* if the project continues using code slated for deprecation.

-{{< callout info >}}
+Upgrading the dependency without understanding the new, happy paths sets up a future with a broken update.

 **Today's outdated practice is tomorrow's deprecated design.**
-{{< /callout >}}

-If the dependency works I might merge the update.
-However, if my usage is outside maintainer recommendations, I should check if there are more changes to make.
-If there are more changes worth making, do they matter now, or are these notes for the project backlog?
-(I prefer anticipated technical debt to surprise debt, so that I can plan how to handle the work on my own terms.)

 ## Call to Action